 For now though, here’s how to play dominoes:

-How to play dominoes - a train of dominoes
+- How to play Block dominoes

 Dominoes sets

-Before we get into different dominoes variants, you should make sure you have the best dominoes set for the job.
+Before we get into different dominoes games, you should make sure you have the best dominoes set for the job.
 Different sets have varying numbers of dominoes to play with, and a different maximum number of spots or ‘pips’ on the domino.
-Each set is named after the highest-value domino included, meaning the key types of dominoes sets are: double six dominoes; double nine dominoes; double 12 dominoes; double 15 dominoes; and double 18 dominoes.

-Many of the games discussed below can be played using a standard set of double six dominoes, but you may need other sets to play more complex games or games with additional players.
+Many of the games discussed below can be played using a standard set of double six dominoes, but you may need other sets to play more complex games or with additional players.

 Another important thing to note is that, after centuries of dominoes games, there are bound to be different versions of even a single game variant.
 This means you might come across another guide that recommends playing with bigger or smaller hands or player groups – but the core rules will always be the same.